Notes on the Geography of Romania (Transylvania): Romania: Transylvania

 The Strada Scolii, or Student Street, wends up to the hilltop school.
-You can probably guess that the citadel is a UNESCO World Heritage site.
+The citadel is a UNESCO World Heritage site.
 Has been since 1999.
 You're not likely to learn without digging a bit that the Nazis took over the school, as they did throughout the region.
 Was the town unhappy about this?
 Don't bet on it.
 The residents at that time were mostly Saxon, which is to say German, and they were bitter about Transylvania being assigned to Romania after World War I.

 There are other once-German towns in this part of Romania.
 Here's Medias, half-Saxon a century ago.
 The building in the foreground is labelled Zur Spinnerin, the German word for thread or yarn spinner.
-The oddest thing in the picture, however, is the Church of St. Margaret's tower--the Trumpeter's Tower--juxtaposed against a gate tower with a wooden defensive balcony.
+The high tower of the Church of St. Margaret's--the Trumpeter's Tower--stands next to a gate tower with a wooden defensive balcony.
 Both are from the 16th century, when the Turks were a threat.
 We'll see lots more like that gate tower.